Applying for Council housing

 What will happen next?

-If you have used the online enquiry form, We will contact you on the telephone number provided, within 15 working days to discuss your housing situation and discuss your housing options.
-Please let us know the best time to contact you, this will need to be during the Council's opening hours (8:30 am - 5:15 pm, Monday to Friday).
+If you have used the online enquiry form, we will contact you on the telephone number provided to discuss your housing situation and housing options.
+Please let us know the best time to contact you, this will need to be during the Council's opening hours (9am - 5:00pm, Monday to Friday).
 If you do not answer, we will try to leave a message asking you to contact us.

 Your application will now be assessed

-We will discuss your housing situation and provide housing options advice.
-This will include an assessment of whether you qualify join the Council's housing register and an assessment of your housing priority in accordance with the Lettings Scheme, available below.
-As part of our assessment, we will usually undertake a visit to your home.
+We will talk to you about housing situation and your financial circumstances.
+The assessment will consider whether you are homeless or threatened with homelessness and whether you qualify join the Council's housing register.
+There are number of qualifying criteria that have to be considered before someone is able to join the waiting list.
+If an applicant meets the qualifying criteria there will be an assessment of their housing priority in accordance with the Lettings Scheme, available below.
+As part of our assessment, we will usually undertake a visit to your home to verify your circumstances.
 We will notify you of our decision in writing.
 If you disagree with the assessment you can request a review as stated in the Lettings Scheme, available below.

 What if I do not agree with the assessment?